 Privacy

-While telematics captures data that helps insurance companies assess risk, it also likely captures other information that could be useful to other companies in other industries or that is simply completely private to the customer.
+While telematics captures data that helps insurance companies assess risk, it also likely captures other information that could be useful to companies in other industries or completely private to the customer.
 In such cases, data misuse can occur.
 The customer can become the target of personalized sales efforts that inevitably exploit their privacy and threaten everyone’s quality of life if the problem remains unresolved.

 Security

-The massive collection of data thanks to the IoT also makes cyberattacks more likely because the return of hacking is greater.
+The massive data collection thanks to the IoT also makes cyberattacks more likely because the return of hacking is greater.
 Consequently, ensuring data security will be both costly and an important issue for insurance companies.

 Convincing Customers

-Ensuring data security is one thing, convincing customers is another.
-Obviously, we live in a world of perceptions, and the truth is not necessarily important or understandable to us.
-As you can see from Figure 3, 47% of drivers think they would not want to share their driving data under any circumstances, and 27% of them would consider sharing data in exchange for a discount.
-9% of respondents expect a discount of more than 20%.
+Ensuring data security is one thing; convincing customers is another.
+We live in a world of perceptions, and the truth is not always important or understandable.
+47% of drivers believe they would not want to share their driving data under any circumstances, while 27% would consider sharing data in exchange for a discount.
+Additionally, 9% of respondents expect a discount of more than 20%.5

 Still, the next generations may have a different attitude toward data sharing.
 It is clear that it is a challenge for insurance companies to convince customers.